talon-one/talon_go/docs/CampaignEvaluationTreeChangedNotification.md

 SetApplicationId gets a reference to the given int32 and assigns it to the ApplicationId field.

-### GetOldEvaluationTree

-`func (o *CampaignEvaluationTreeChangedNotification) GetOldEvaluationTree() CampaignSet`

-GetOldEvaluationTree returns the OldEvaluationTree field if non-nil, zero value otherwise.

-### GetOldEvaluationTreeOk

-`func (o *CampaignEvaluationTreeChangedNotification) GetOldEvaluationTreeOk() (CampaignSet, bool)`

-GetOldEvaluationTreeOk returns a tuple with the OldEvaluationTree field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### HasOldEvaluationTree

-`func (o *CampaignEvaluationTreeChangedNotification) HasOldEvaluationTree() bool`

-HasOldEvaluationTree returns a boolean if a field has been set.

-### SetOldEvaluationTree

-`func (o *CampaignEvaluationTreeChangedNotification) SetOldEvaluationTree(v CampaignSet)`

-SetOldEvaluationTree gets a reference to the given CampaignSet and assigns it to the OldEvaluationTree field.

 ### GetEvaluationTree

 `func (o *CampaignEvaluationTreeChangedNotification) GetEvaluationTree() CampaignSet`